pavankotti/collaboritive-canvas/README.md

 # 🖌️ collaborative canvas

 a realtime collaborative drawing web app built using **vanilla typescript**, **html5 canvas**, and **socket.io**.
-multiple users can draw together, see live cursors, and perform global undo/redo actions in sync.
+multiple users can draw together, see live cursors, and perform **per-user undo/redo** actions in sync.

 ---